Case Study — HR Learning & Community Platform

 ProductQuant

 10 years building growth systems for B2B SaaS companies at $1M–$50M ARR.
 BSc Behavioural Psychology, MSc Data Science.
-This engagement required performing a deep forensic audit of a 100+ table schema to architect a hybrid SQL/NoSQL system that resolved foundational technical debt while enabling next-gen social features.
+This engagement required performing a deep forensic audit of a 100+ table schema to architect an incremental migration strategy to MongoDB Atlas that resolved foundational technical debt while enabling rapid feature iteration.

 Architecture built for launch, not for scale?